Gdalik/EarQuiz_Frequencies/GUI/Help/Data/get_started.md

 is a random signal with wide frequency range and equal power for each frequency.
 Since the number of frequencies in octave doubles for each octave increase, the energy of white noise doubles in each higher octave as well, which is 3 dB/oct. boost.
 In other words, white noise gives the *impression* of high-frequencies dominance.
-In pink noise, the energy falls proportionally to frequency, which is 3 dB/oct. attenuation, starting from 1 Hz, applied to white noise.
-This gives much more flat/even result from a human ear perspective, and the spectrum of pink noise is the closest one to average music signal.
+In pink noise, the energy falls proportionally to frequency.
+I.e., it is similar to white noise, but with 3 dB/octave attenuation, starting from 1 Hz.
+This gives a much more even result from a human ear perspective, and the spectrum of pink noise is the closest one to an average music signal.

 [< Back to "The Basic Training Method"](#the-basic-training-method)